PTA To Launch New Mechanism To Allow Temporary Registration Of Overseas Pakistanis Mobile Devices Soon - UrduPoint

 PTA To Launch New Mechanism To Allow 'Temporary Registration' Of Overseas Pakistanis' Mobile Devices Soon

-PTA is in process of developing and testing the system to ensure robustness and technical functionality, said a news release issued on Tuesday.
+PTA is in process of developing and testing the system to ensure robustness and technical functionality, said a news release issued.

 This mechanism will be made available soon.
 Further details will be available on PTA website: www.